 Seventeen German universities rank among the top 250 universities in the world.
-First German university we can see on position 61 in the world ranking, there are seventeen German universities rank among the top 250 universities in the world.
+First German university we can see at position 61 in the world ranking.
+There are 17 German universities that rank among the top 250 universities in the world.

-QS World University Ranking showing other results: first German university has place 45, with 8 appearing in the top 150 and a further 10 in the top 300 (2019).
+QS World University Ranking shows other results: the first German university placed at 45, with 8 appearing in the top 150 and a further 10 in the top 300 (2019).

-The University of Vienna is the highest-ranked Austrian university, at 154th in the world in the QS World University Rankings, followed by the next position of 192, ending list on the position 18,422.
-That’s not very good results, to be honest.
+The University of Vienna is the highest-ranked Austrian university, at 154th in the world in the QS World University Rankings, followed by the next position of 192, ending in position 18,422.
+That’s not a very good result, to be honest.

-However, this international ranking is not very adequate for my opinion.
+However, this international ranking is not very adequate.
 In most cases, college ranking results aren’t a big surprise, with American and British universities taking the top spots, with only little changes from one year to another.

-We should not look at them as an indicator for where to study, much more you need to do your own research.
+We should not look at them as an indicator of where to study; instead, we must do our own research.

 8. Academic year

-Students in German universities have to write a thesis, take exams, do internships, lab courses during their semester holidays.
+Students in German universities have to write a thesis, take exams and do internships, and lab courses during their semester holidays.

-In Austria studies start earlier than in Germany: the semester usually starts on 1 October, when in Germany it is typically October 14th and lasts until the end of January.
+In Austria, studies start earlier than in Germany: the semester usually begins on 1 October, while in Germany, it’s typically on 14 October and lasts until the end of January.

-February is completely free for students and professors.
+February is entirely free for students and professors.
 The summer semester starts on 1 March and finishes at the end of June.
-It is interrupted by three weeks of Easter holidays.
+It is interrupted by three weeks of the Easter holidays.

-Austrian students enjoy free time in semester breaks and hardworking German students write their exams in that time.
+Austrian students enjoy their free time during semester breaks, and hardworking German students write their exams during that time.

-In Germany, there are many very big sized colleges sometimes overcrowded with students, it is not rare to sit on the floor in the lecture room.
+In Germany, many very big-sized colleges are sometimes overcrowded with students; it’s not rare to sit on the floor in the lecture room.

-The campus could be spread in a different part of the city, so you will need to travel in order to change class.
-This can add stress to and inconvenience to your time there.
+The campus could be spread in different parts of the city, so you will need to travel in order to change classes.
+This can add stress and inconvenience to your time there.
 I have experienced that you need to calculate more time for everything there.

-Moreover, many public universities don’t have 24/7 facilities, very little spaces for group work and practically not enough computers.
+Moreover, many public universities don’t have 24/7 facilities, very few spaces for group work, and practically not enough computers.
 Rooms in Germany are not well-equipped.

 The only workspace open on Sundays is the library, which is not enough to serve the whole university.
 Some facilities could be not well organized or be missed.

-Overall Universities in Austria seems to be made more for students and for their comfort.
-Since there is organization ÖH (Austrian Students Association) in Vienna, that always working on improving the quality of facilities and student satisfaction.
+Overall, Universities in Austria seem to be made more for students and their comfort since there is an organization called ÖH (Austrian Students Association) in Vienna that is always working on improving the quality of facilities and student satisfaction.

-Students noticed that the atmosphere in Austrian campuses feels more relaxed, might be because universities as rule have smaller sizes and fewer students, it tends to be more personal and friendlier than in Germany.
+Students noticed that the atmosphere in Austrian campuses feels more relaxed, which might be because universities, as a rule, have smaller sizes and fewer students; it tends to be more personal and friendlier than in Germany.

 Probably there is nothing better or worse between German and Austrian universities.
-Some credits are based on my personal opinion, but more just facts which you need to know before to decide which country to pick.
+Some points are based on my personal opinion, but some are facts that you need to know before deciding which country to pick.